 What Are Anal Sacs in Cats?

 Anal sacs are also known as anal glands and are two small balloon-like body parts located on either side of your cat's rectal opening.
-They are just under the skin's surface and have a tiny duct that connects the sac to the rectum.
-This allows the contents of the anal sacs to empty onto the feces when a cat defecates.
-This occurs due to the natural pressure that is put on these sacs as feces passes by them.
+The anal sacs are related to scent glands in skunks and the sacs produce a smelly fluid that is expressed when they defecate.
+They are just under the skin's surface, at the anal sphincter muscles, and have a tiny duct that connects the sac to the rectum.

 Types of Anal Sac Diseases in Cats